bhushank-asesa/js-tutorial/task-list.md

 19. What tools and techniques do you employ for debugging JavaScript code?
 20. Analyze the pros and cons of writing JavaScript code in a language that compiles to JavaScript.
 21. Automation: Grasp task runners like Grunt and Gulp.
+22. Security: Understand common web security vulnerabilities (e.g., XSS, CSRF).
+23. Web Performance: Optimize your code for speed and efficiency.
+24. - How do you optimize JavaScript performance in a web application?